Perth: Swan River Colony

-The relations between the Noongar people and the Europeans became strained due to these events.
-The increasing use of the land for agricultural purposes restricted the hunter-gatherer practices of the native Whadjuk Noongar.
-They were forced to camp around prescribed areas, including the swamps and lakes north of the European settlement area.
-Third Swamp, known to them as Boodjamooling, continued to be a main campsite for the remaining Noongar people in the Perth region and was also used by travellers, itinerants, and homeless people.
-By the gold-rush days of the 1890s, they were joined by miners who were en route to the goldfields.
+The strained relations between the Noongar people and the Europeans arose due to these events.
+Agricultural development on the land restricted the traditional hunter-gatherer practices of the native Whadjuk Noongar, compelling them to camp in designated areas, including swamps and lakes north of the European settlement.
+Third Swamp, known to them as Boodjamooling, remained a primary campsite for the remaining Noongar people in the Perth region, also accommodating travellers, itinerants, and homeless individuals.
+During the gold rush in the 1890s, miners on their way to the goldfields joined this community.

 Convict era and gold rushes

 In 1850, at a time when penal transportation to Australia's eastern colonies had ceased, Western Australia was opened to convicts at the request of farming and business people due to a shortage of labour.
-Over the next eighteen years, 9,721 convicts arrived in Western Australia aboard 43 ships.
+Over the next eighteen years, 9,721 convicts arrived in Western Australia aboard 43 ships, outnumbering the approximately 7,300 free settlers.

-Queen Victoria announced the city status of Perth in 1856.
-Despite this proclamation, Perth was still a quiet town, described in 1870 by a Melbourne journalist as:"...a quiet little town of some 3000 inhabitants spread out in straggling allotments down to the water's edge, intermingled with gardens and shrubberies and half rural in its aspect ...
-The main streets are macadamised, but the outlying ones and most of the footpaths retain their native state from the loose sand — the all pervading element of Western Australia — productive of intense glare or much dust in the summer and dissolving into slush during the rainy season."
+The designation of Perth as a city was formally announced by Queen Victoria in 1856.
+However, despite this recognition, Perth remained a tranquil town.
+A description from 1870 by a Melbourne journalist depicted it as:

-With the discovery of gold at Kalgoorlie and Coolgardie in the late 19th century, Western Australia experienced a mining boom, and Perth's population grew from approximately 8,500 in 1881 to 61,000 in 1901.
+With the discovery of gold at Kalgoorlie and Coolgardie in the late 19th century, Western Australia experienced a mining boom.
+Perth became a key hub for supplying the goldfields, and the newfound prosperity helped finance the construction of important public buildings, roads and railways.
+Perth's population grew from approximately 8,500 in 1881 to 61,000 in 1901.